kubernetes-sigs/node-feature-discovery/docs/usage/nfd-topology-updater.md

 ## Deployment Notes

-Kubelet [PodResource API][podresource-api] is a prerequisite for nfd-topology-updater to be able to run.
+Kubelet [PodResource API][podresource-api] with the [GetAllocatableResources][getallocatableresources] functionality enabled is a prerequisite for nfd-topology-updater to be able to run (i.e. Kubernetes v1.21 or later is required).

 Preceding Kubernetes v1.23, the `kubelet` must be started with `--feature-gates=KubeletPodResourcesGetAllocatable=true`.